kliment/Printrun/README.md

+# PRINTRUN 2.X

+This branch holds the development of Printrun 2.x.
+This new version of Printrun supports Python 3 and wxPython 4 and will become the master branch in the future.
+All new features and developments should be merged to it.

 Printrun consists of printcore, pronsole and pronterface, and a small collection of helpful scripts.

   * printcore.py is a library that makes writing reprap hosts easy